What are the OWASP Top 10 Vulnerabilities?

 A06: Vulnerable and Outdated Components

 Applications frequently integrate open-source or third-party components.
-Unpatched or unsupported components introduce significant security risk.
+However, unfortunately, these unpatched or unsupported components can consequently introduce significant security risks.

 - Prevention: Use Veracode Software Composition Analysis to maintain an accurate inventory and monitor for known vulnerabilities.